 Author's note: Please feel free to vote, comment and give feedback as it's all appreciated!
-This book is also available for sale via B & N, iPad and Amazon--both ebook and print.
+This book is available in its entirety for sale via B & N, iPad and Amazon--both ebook and print.

 “I want you to consider Victor Marin for the Perry case.”

 Samantha Rawlings stiffened, and forced her fingers to finish removing the dark fuzz of lint from her cream linen skirt.
 With cool precision, she settled both arms along the wide fabric armrests of her chair and locked her attention onto her boss, Raul Martinez.
 “Not necessary, Raul.
 It’s covered.”

 “He has experience in the area.”